waku-org/docs.waku.org/docs/guides/js-waku/light-send-receive.md

 ```

 :::tip Congratulations!
 You have successfully sent and received messages over the Waku Network using the `Light Push` and `Filter` protocols.
+For a working demo, check out the [light-js](https://github.com/waku-org/js-waku-examples/tree/master/examples/light-js) and [light-chat](https://github.com/waku-org/js-waku-examples/tree/master/examples/light-chat) examples.
 :::